d-bl/GroundForge/README.md

 - Made nodes transparent except for bobbins.
 - Assigned the thread number as a class to each section of a thread to assign colors.
 - Turned the links from lines to paths with a third node to add mid-markers for twist marks.
-- Initial coordinates replace the default random values, thus the animation stabalizes much quicker and it prevents rotated and flipped diagrams.
+- Initial coordinates replace the default random values, thus the animation stabalizes much quicker which prevents rotated and flipped diagrams.

 ### Using data from TesseLace